Deposit and Rent Arrears: Can the Landlord Offset This?

 3. The landlord substantiates this correctly and demonstrably.

-• Permitted set-off: a tenant left the property with 1 month of rent arrears.
-The landlord used the deposit to set off this amount.
+• Permitted offsetting: a tenant left the property with one month of rent arrears.
+The landlord used the deposit to offset this amount.

-• Unjustified set-off: a landlord used the deposit to pay the last month's rent automatically offset it, even though this was not agreed.
-The judge ruled that the tenant was indeed obliged to pay the last month's rent as normal.
+• Unjustified offsetting: a landlord used the deposit to automatically offset the last month's rent, even though this had not been agreed.
+The court ruled that the tenant was still obliged to pay the last month's rent normally.

 What is the landlord not allowed to do?